DeepAgent: A General Reasoning Agent with Scalable Toolsets: Experimental Results

 \subsection{Main Results on Downstream Applications}

-Table~\ref{tab:application_preformance} shows the results on downstream applications, which require agents to handle long-horizon interactions in complex environments. \textbf{(1) The autonomous reasoning paradigm generally outperforms workflow-based methods.} On complex application tasks, methods that integrate tool usage into continuous reasoning consistently outperform rigid, predefined workflows.
-On GAIA, both DeepAgent-32B-Base (46.7) and HiRA (42.5) significantly exceed the best workflow-based method CodeAct (34.5).
-Similarly, on WebShop, DeepAgent-32B-Base (32.0) substantially surpasses CodeAct (18.0).
-This demonstrates that long-horizon interaction tasks require deep agentic reasoning capabilities to achieve superior task accomplishments. \textbf{(2) DeepAgent demonstrates superior performance across various application tasks.} DeepAgent achieves state-of-the-art performance among 32B models.
-On GAIA, DeepAgent-32B-RL scores 53.3 vs. HiRA's 42.5, and on ALFWorld reaches 91.8\% vs. HiRA's 84.3\%.
-This stems from DeepAgent's seamless integration of actions into coherent reasoning, enabling end-to-end execution with autonomous memory folding, which is advantages unavailable to workflow-constrained methods. \textbf{(3) ToolPO training further improves performance on downstream applications.} ToolPO training yields consistent gains over the base model.
-DeepAgent-32B-RL improves GAIA scores from 46.7 to 53.3 (+6.6) and ALFWorld success rates from 88.1\% to 91.8\% (+3.7), demonstrating that ToolPO effectively enhances reasoning and tool usage capabilities for complex task completion.
+Table~\ref{tab:application_preformance} reports the downstream results that require long-horizon interaction and more complex environment dynamics. \textbf{(1) The autonomous reasoning paradigm generally outperforms the workflow-based methods.} Methods that integrate tool use into continuous reasoning outperform workflow-based agents.
+On GAIA, DeepAgent-32B-Base (46.7) and HiRA (42.5) exceed the best workflow baseline CodeAct (34.5); on WebShop, DeepAgent-32B-Base scores 32.0 vs. 18.0.
+This supports that long-horizon tasks benefit from flexible, integrated reasoning-and-action rather than fixed workflows. \textbf{(2) DeepAgent demonstrates superior performance across various application tasks.} DeepAgent achieves the best performance among 32B models: 53.3 on GAIA (vs. 42.5 for HiRA) and 91.8\% on ALFWorld (vs. 84.3).
+We attribute this to DeepAgent's coherent reasoning process and its support for robust long-horizon interaction (e.g., autonomous memory folding). \textbf{(3) ToolPO training further improves performance on downstream applications.} ToolPO further improves downstream performance: GAIA 46.7 $\rightarrow$ 53.3 (+6.6) and ALFWorld 88.1\% $\rightarrow$ 91.8\% (+3.7).
+This shows the tool-use improvements learned by ToolPO transfer to interactive downstream settings.